MeetM/Slitherlink/README.md

 9. If you want to play again.
 Repeat from step 3.

-####Note for the input file format
+#### Note for the input file format

-The input board file (if you wish to try your own boards,) should be specified in the following format
+The input board file - (If you wish to try your own boards, should be specified in the following format)

     + + + +
      3 2 3